Brush up on the latest cryptocurrency slang and trading terms you can experience while trading.

 As bitcoin was the first major cryptocurrency to become popular, all other cryptocurrency projects are commonly called altcoins.
 While this is becoming less common to hear, it's a term that has stuck around and likely isn't going anywhere soon.

 If you are looking for an Ethereum or ERC-20 transaction using a TXID, you can find it easily usingEtherscan.
-If it's a Bitcoin transaction, you can find that using an explorer for the bitcoin network such asBlockchair, which supports a range of other cryptocurrencies as well.
+If it's a Bitcoin transaction, you can find that using a blockchain explorer for the bitcoin network such asBlockchair, which supports a range of other cryptocurrencies as well.

 Sometimes referred to using the abbreviation CEX or CEXs (plural), this type of exchange platform is typically operated in a fully custodial manner and operates hot and cold wallets for user deposits and withdrawals.
 Most large order-book exchanges are fully centralized.